pennhanlee/tp/docs/DeveloperGuide.md

 The undo deque stores the states to be recovered via an undo command, while the redo deque stores previously undone states to be recovered via a redo command.
 Below is an example to illustrate how `HistoryManager` manages state.

 Step 1.
 The user launches the application for the first time.
-The `VersionedLibrary` will be inititalised with the initial library as the current state, i.e State 1.
+The `HistoryManager` will be inititalised with the initial state of the model as the current state, i.e State 1.
 Undo and redo deques will be empty.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes add command to add a new book.
-This command will call the `VersionedLibrary#addBook()` method which in turn will call the `HistoryManager#addNewState()` method, causing a new state, State 2 to be created and saved as the current state.
+This command will call the `Model#addBook()` method which in turn will call the `HistoryManager#addNewState()` method, causing a new state, State 2 to be created and saved as the current state.
 The previous current state, State 1, will be pushed into the undo deque.